 Calories: 580.
 Total Fat: 25 g.
 Carbohydrates: 53 g.
 Protein: 35 g per serving.

-Save to Pinterest This skillet recipe delivers maximum comfort and flavor with minimum fuss.
+This skillet recipe delivers maximum comfort and flavor with minimum fuss.
 Enjoy leftovers reheated for lunch the next day.

 Recipe FAQs